Quickly, Easily, Effectively, and with Minimal or No Expense

 Using the most up-to-date applications and technology, you will leave this session with specific ideas, innovations, and recommendations for keeping pace with the medical literature utilizing:

 —all of which can easily be customized to your specific interests and instantly sent to your students.

-In a very practical and interactive session, you will learn key strategies for developing and delivering video content that will prepare learners for “flipped” learning sessions.
+In a very practical and interactive session, you will learn educational principles underlying the “flipped classroom” as well as strategies for planning, organizing, and facilitating these sessions to optimize knowledge transfer and deep understanding.
 Additionally, you will learn effective methods that build on preparatory video materials to optimize in-class instruction.

 What to Bring: